There are many great things to do in Algarve! From tourist attractions in Lagos or swimming with dolphins to golden beaches near Albufeira!

 Where to stay in Algarve Portugal?

 In our opinion, Lagoa is the best area to stay in Algarve.
 It’s located just in the middle of the region so will need max one hour by car to get to all the top attractions in Algarve.
-We have stayed in the Lagoa Hotel in Lagoa – yes, we know – they were not very creative with the name 😉 But we had a very nice duplex apartment with a parking space underneath and buffet breakfast!
+We have stayed in the Lagoa Hotel in Lagoa – yes, we know – they were not very creative with the name 😉 But we had a very nice duplex apartment with a parking space underneath and a buffet breakfast!
 All at a very reasonable price.

 As we always advise, check the latest deals and book your favourite type of accommodation 🙂 It’s OK to book a 5* hotel in Algarve if you can afford 😉